 Squirting is typically related to a lot of fascination and questions.
 This is why we have decided to analyze this topic, so we once and for all can shut down all speculation that you might have.

 Based on a dataset with more than +60.000 data points, this is the absolute most comprehensive study available.
 Some of the questions answered are: What percent of women squirt?
 How many women can squirt? and much more.
 Continue reading to see our Key Findings.

-- Less than 50% of all women have tried to squirt
+- Around 50.1% of all women have tried to squirt.

 We’ve answered the most popular questions related to squirting.